 The term “green home” means different things to different people.
 Some only consider a home green if it lives up to the highest LEED standard, whereas others are less interested in the formalities of certification.
 In general, however, a green home uses less energy and is built with sustainable building materials that have lower embodied energy than a conventional home.
 Here are some of their common characteristics:

-Construction, renovation and demolition waste constitutes as much as one-third of Canada’s total municipal solid waste (SOURCE: Public Works and Government Services Canada).
+Construction and demolition waste constitutes more than one-quarter of the United States’ total non-industrial waste (Source: EPA).
 Big, bulky building materials place a heavy burden on the environment because of their high-embodied energy and massive carbon footprint.

 Green builders see the folly of their conventional counterparts and seek to change the way homes are built.
 They try to reduce materials wherever possible, and for the materials they do use, they tend towards products that have the following attributes:

 - made using renewable energy

 - contain as little embodied energy as possible

 So, to the green builder, a wooden window frame made from local wood is preferable over aluminum frames that were built in a fossil-fuel powered factory and shipped a great distance.
 And using locally available earth to build a home makes more sense than using bricks and wood.
 Similarly, using rapidly renewable bamboo would be favoured over tiles.

 According to the 2011 Human Activity and the Environment report, Canadian households accounted for 45 per cent of Canada’s total greenhouse gas emissions.
 (Source: Statistics Canada).